jessur2030/jessur2030/README.md

 **Hello!
 I'm Jesus Rosario 👋**

-Software Engineer with a strong background in developing scalable backend systems, RESTful APIs, and dynamic web applications.
-Excels in a collaborative environment, demonstrating strong proficiency in a broad technical skill set including JavaScript, TypeScript, Node.js, PHP, React.js, and AWS cloud services.
-Focused on improving user experience and driving projects that significantly enhance business impact.
+Lead Software Engineer with a proven track record of building and scaling SaaS platforms from the ground up.
+Experienced in multi-tenant architectures, backend systems, and cloud-native applications, with a focus on delivering reliable, maintainable solutions that drive real business impact.
+Proven ability to turn complex requirements into clear designs and guide a team of developers to ship high-quality software in fast-paced environments.

 ---